Dead (musician): Personality

-Stian "Occultus" Johannsen, who briefly took over as vocalist after Dead's suicide, remarked that Dead did not even possess a normal perception of himself:

-He [Dead] didn't see himself as human; he saw himself as a creature from another world.
+Stian "Occultus" Johannsen, who briefly took over as vocalist after Dead's suicide, remarked that Dead did not even possess a normal perception of himself: "He [Dead] didn't see himself as human; he saw himself as a creature from another world.
 He said he had many visions that his blood has frozen in his veins, that he was dead.
 That is the reason he took that name.
-He knew he would die.
+He knew he would die."

-According to a longtime pen pal of Ohlin known as "Old Nick", Ohlin disliked technology.
-He would only ever write letters to himself or others using longhand style, and would never resort to the use of a PC.
+According to a longtime pen pal known as "Old Nick", Ohlin disliked technology.
+He would only ever write letters to himself or others using longhand style and would never resort to the use of a personal computer.
 Old Nick concluded "technology in general made him [feel] uncomfortable.
 He just rejected it altogether, finding refuge [instead] in a world made of forests and woodlands."
-He also had an unusual interest with porphyria due to its connection to the mythology of vampirism.
+Dead also had an unusual interest with porphyria due to its connection to the mythology of vampirism.
+In his letters, Dead expressed a fascination with the occult, even stating that his great grandmother practiced white magic before.
+Dead stated that for a time, specifically to better understand his near death experience, he had attempted before to perform his own rituals but was ultimately unsuccessful in his practices.